Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Only by temporarily turning the grass into a relatively continuous and stable force-bearing surface can the equipment have a better chance of standing safely.

-Customers don't just want to hear principles; they want to know: after arriving on site, what is the correct sequence?
+This section is closest to what users really want to search for.
+Customers don't just want theory; they want to know: once on site, what is the correct sequence?

-Do not skip this step, and do not rush.
+Do not skip this or rush it.

 Avoid sudden stops, sharp turns, or aggressive steering.